 Are You or a Family Member a Victim of Nursing Home Abuse or Neglect?

 Most people take steps to ensure that whatever care facility they choose meets their particular needs.
-Unfortunately, the sad truth is that much abuse and neglect occurs in many nursing homes.
+Unfortunately, no matter how well you research, abuse and neglect still occurs in many nursing homes.
 This can be true even in those facilities that might otherwise seem ideal.
 If a loved one has suffered at the hands of a caretaker at a nursing home then learn what the Chicago Nursing Home Abuse Lawyers at Abels & annes, P.C. can do for you.

 The following are some examples of nursing home abuse or neglect claims: